arrarose/Resume/index.md

 ### Work Experience:

-Researcher in Urban engineering field: Subject how to grow a specific zone, and how to enhance the performance of organic regions.
+Research in Urban engineering field: Subject, how to grow a specific zone, and how to enhance the performance of organic regions.
+(University of Tehran-Iran 2012-2013)

-Work in JC-Penney (2014-2016)

-Current: Work in Walmart Supercenter in Poway
+Associate, JC-Penney (Escondido, CA 2014-2016)

+Shoes Leader, JC-Penney (Escondido, CA 2014-2016)

+Cap2 Associate, Wal-Mart (Poway, CA, 2017-07/14/2018)

+Support manager, Wal-Mart (Poway, CA, 07/15/2018- now)

+### Summary Statement:

+As a fast learner and a hard worker, I'm ready to take up any challenge, striving to quickly become an excellent member of your team and will apply my skill set where it's possible to improve the process.
+I'm looking for an opportunity to work in (the shift that you available) to be able to support myself and continue my education.

 ### Goal

-Finish My Bachelor Degree
+Finish My Bachelor Degree and Start My Master Degree in Computer Science

 ### My Email: Arrarose@gmail.com
 ### phone: (858)208-6286